ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/http3-eks.md

 ## Create a NodePort service

-Now create a `NodePort` service for Emissary-ingress installation with two entries.
+Now create a `NodePort` service for Emissary installation with two entries.
 Use `port: 443` to include support for both TCP and UDP traffic.
    ```yaml
    # Selectors and labels removed for clarity.
    apiVersion: v1